 The composer studied at some of Europe’s finest institutions for classical music.
 At age 15, a new composition department was created at the Lemmens Institute, especially for him.
 He studied here for two years with Geert Callaert.
 Obe received his bachelor’s degree at the Royal Conservatory, School of Arts in Ghent, where he studied with Dirk Brossé and Daan Janssens.
 He graduated in composition, composition for screen and conducting at the Royal College of Music in London in 2024, where he studied with Errollyn Wallen, Mike Ladouceur and Howard Williams.
-Here, he was the inaugural recipient of the Andrew Downes Award.
-Obe is currently studying Writing & Production for Musical Theatre at Berklee NYC.
+Here, he was the inaugural recipient of the Andrew Downes Award. in 2025, Obe earned his second master's degree, in Writing & Production for Musical Theatre, from Berklee NYC.

 For the premieres of Obe’s music, he worked together with internationally acclaimed conductors, among them Martijn Dendievel, Graham Ross, Benjamin Haemhouts, Filip Rathé, Wim Henderickx, Dimitri Bracke, Bart Picqueur & Bart Naessens.